 - Your business has filed reports with irregularities.

 - You have large revenues but few employees or a large independent contractor workforce

-- If you have an industrial insurance account with L&I and someone files a unusual claim or if an unusual injury occurs in your workplace.
+- If you have an industrial insurance account with L&I and someone files an unusual claim or if an unusual injury occurs in your workplace.

-- Because agencies share information so an audit from Employment Security Department for example could lead to an audit by L&I
+- Because agencies share information so an audit from the Employment Security Department, for example, could lead to an audit by L&I

 As we just discussed, it can be impossible to completely avoid an audit because sometimes it’s just the luck of the draw.
 Also, even if you haven’t done anything wrong as an employer, that may not stop someone from filing an inaccurate claim.
 However, having your labor and employment processes down pat and compliant with the law certainly helps to avoid audits in the first place and if you are audited to get through them quickly.
 For example, making sure employees are properly compensated is probably the most commonly reported issue that you have nearly total control over.

 If the auditor finds that a violation (or violations) has occurred, L&I may assess monetary penalties.
 These penalties vary but can be extremely steep and include interest if applicable, for example, if employees were paid late.

 Facing an audit is stressful, but the decision is not always final.
 It’s possible to appeal an L&I assessment.
 Your legal counsel can help you decide if an appeal might be successful as well as helping you fix the problems that led to the audit and penalties in the first place.